 Skin-to-Skin’s is only important immediately following birth.

 False.
-Skin-to-Skin’s is encouraged immediately after birth, throughout the hospital stay, and well after discharge.
-Families are encouraged to practice Skin-to-Skin’s for an uninterrupted 60 minutes during the first 12 weeks and beyond.
-The Academy of Pediatrics recommends Skin-to-Skin be given as long as possible and as frequently as possible during the post partum period.
+Skin-to-Skin is encouraged immediately after birth, throughout the hospital stay, and well after discharge.
+Families are encouraged to practice Skin-to-Skin for an uninterrupted 60 minutes during the first 12 weeks and beyond.
+The Academy of Pediatrics recommends Skin-to-Skin be given as long as possible and as frequently as possible during the post partum period, which is typically defined as the first 3 months of life.

 Kangaroo Care can only be performed in bed.

 False.
-Baby can be held in KC while mom is up on her feet, moving around so long as they are secure, supported, and in the correct KC position.
+Baby can be held in KC while mom is up on her feet and moving around so long as they are secure, supported, and in the correct KC position.

 Skin-to-skin contact is only for moms that plan to/are breastfeeding.

 False.
 All moms can practice skin-to-skin, regardless of their choice to breastfeed.
-The benefits received while holding baby in KC occurs independently of breastfeeding.
+The benefits received while holding baby in KC occur independently of breastfeeding.
 The beneficial hormonal cascade does not occur while breastfeeding.

 Swaddling a baby immediately after birth is more conducive to keeping baby warm and calm than in comparison to skin-to-skin contact.

 False.
 When mom holds her baby skin to skin the first hour following birth, the mother and baby exchange sensory information that stimulates and elicits “baby” behavior: rooting and searching for the breast, staying calm, breathing more naturally, staying warm, maintaining their body temperature and blood sugar levels.
 Babies that are swaddled immediately after birth have a more difficult time seeking out the breast.
 Furthermore, the mother begins to regulate her babies temperature within minutes of being on her skin.

 Kangaroo Care only provides benefits to baby.